jisshub/nodejs-api-express-mongodb-masterclass/API-security.md

 **server.js**

-- add this before defining the routes.
+- add this in server.js file before defining the routes.

 ```javascript
 // To remove data, use: